Professional Presentation Travel Grants

 - location of the conference;

 - verification of your project's acceptance for presentation at the conference (i.e., the communication from the conference that your abstract was accepted; this may be scanned and attached; it should clearly denote you as an author);

 - an itemized list of expenses you wish to be covered (if traveling with other students, note which expenses will be shared/split);

 - the abstract (or summary) of your project that was submitted to the conference for peer review.

 - letter of support from primary faculty mentor in an attachment (this letter should include the following: how was the project initiated? when did it begin and end? what was the student's role in the project? what coursework (if any) was associated with the project? how large is the conference? who typically presents at this conference [e.g., undergraduates, graduates, particular sub-disciplines]).

 Please note that proper documentation (e.g., receipts) and an electronic copy of the paper/poster/PowerPoint slides/photos/etc. will be required before funds are released.
-These must be received by the office within 30 days of the conference.
+These must be received by the office within two weeks of the conference.

 The amount awarded will depend on a number of factors, including whether your faculty mentor is likely to have access to other sources of funding, the number of students your mentor is hoping to fund (there is a cap of $1,500 in funding of students for any one mentor, per fiscal year) and how much is available in the OURCS budget at the time that funding is sought.